danielsaidi/OnboardingKit/Readmes/Hints.md

 # Hints

-Tutti comes with a set of built-in hint types that can be used for different purposes.

-* `StandardHint` - A basic hint with no specific behavior.
-* `DeferredHint` - Requires a certain number of presentation attempts before it is presented.
-* `CorrectBehaviorHint` - Can be used to show a hint when a user is not behaving as intended.
+In Tutti, a `Hint` is a short onboarding message, that is intended to be displayed briefly to tell users about important parts of your app.

+The `Hint` base class is a simple data carrier that specifies a `title`, a `text` and an `image`.

-You can also create your own custom hint types by implementing the `Hint` protocol.
+You can create your own custom hint types by inheriting the `Hint` base class.

 ## Creating a hint